 In every country in the world, law enforcement officials are at the frontline of efforts to combat organized crime.
 The building of criminal investigative and other law enforcement capacity is a core component of UNODC's work.
 Technical assistance includes institutional and operational capacity building of law enforcement and judicial bodies to strengthen investigation and prosecution of organized crimes.
 Training is offered to police investigators, prosecutors and judges, criminal intelligence analysts, specialized drug and organized crime investigators and customs officials.

 UNODC delivers a range of trainings to law enforcement officers on topics of relevance to fighting organized crime in their local contexts.
-It also employs modern technical training such as computer-based training as well as assistance in improving information exchange between law enforcement agencies and border control authorities in different countries.
+It also employs modern technical training such as computer-based training as well as assistance in improving information exchange between law enforcement agencies, custom and border control authorities in different countries.

 UNODC also supports evidence-based law enforcement responses by analyzing report questionnaires submitted by States parties to the Organized Crime Convention.
 On this basis, research conducted by UNODC is vital in identifying regional and global organized crime trends, forecasting future trends and strengthening the capacity of States to respond reactively and proactively.